Five tips for taking Ozempic for weight loss

 Ozempic, the drug licensed for patients with type 2 diabetes, has become a highly sought after medication for people looking to lose weight.

-As one in a class of medication called GLP-1 analogs, Ozempic mimics naturally occurring hormones that can decrease the concentration of glucose in your bloodstream after eating and lead you to feeling fuller for longer.
-While initially licensed for patients with type 2 diabetes, Ozempic has developed a popular ‘off label’ application for weight loss, with many providers offering access to the drug to patients who could benefit from significant weight loss.
+As one in a class of medication called GLP-1 analogs, Ozempic (which contains a compound called semaglutide) mimics naturally occurring hormones that can decrease the concentration of glucose in your bloodstream after eating and lead you to feeling fuller for longer.
+While initially licensed for patients with type 2 diabetes, Ozempic developed a popular ‘off label’ application for weight loss, with many people without type 2 diabetes accessing the medication to benefit from significant weight loss.

 1. Follow the medical advice

-Throughout your weight loss journey, it’s important to remember to take Ozempic in a responsible and safe manner.
+Throughout your weight loss journey, it’s important to remember to take Ozempic (or Wegovy) in a responsible and safe manner.

 For one, you should ensure that you are correctly following the appropriate dosage guidance.
-Ozempic is taken as a once-weekly injection, increasing in concentration from 0.25mg for the first four weeks, up to 0.5mg for the next four weeks, and then up to 1mg or 2mg maximum.
+Ozempic is taken as a once-weekly injection, increasing in concentration from 0.25mg for the first four weeks, up to 0.5mg for the next four weeks, and then up to 1mg maximum.
+If you are taking Wegovy, you can escalate further to 1.7mg and then 2.4mg doses.

 It’s advisable to choose a set day that you take your injection on (making it harder to forget to take one).
 If you want to change the day you take your injection, make sure you are leaving at least 48 hours before starting the new day.
 To avoid missing injections, set reminders on your phone or calendar, and choose days when you know you’re going to be at home to safely take your injection.